MicrosoftCloudEssentials-LearningHub/AI-102StudyGuide/1_CV_NLP-questions.md

 > Which services should you integrate into the chatbot?

 **Options:**
-- [ ] **A. QnA Maker, Language Understanding, and Dispatch** ❌: `This is incorrect because it does not include sentiment analysis.`
+- [ ] **Translator, Speech, and Dispatch** ❌: `This is incorrect because it does not include chit-chat or knowledge base support.`
-- [ ] **B. Translator, Speech, and Dispatch** ❌: `This is incorrect because it does not include chit-chat or knowledge base support.`
+- [ ] **QnA Maker, Language Understanding, and Dispatch** ❌: `This is incorrect because it does not include sentiment analysis.`
-- [X] **C. Language Understanding, Text Analytics, and QnA Maker** ✅: `This is correct because it supports chit-chat, knowledge base, multilingual models, and performs sentiment analysis.`
+- [ ] **Text Analytics, Translator, and Dispatch** ❌: `This is incorrect because it does not include chit-chat or knowledge base support.`
-- [ ] **D. Text Analytics, Translator, and Dispatch** ❌: `This is incorrect because it does not include chit-chat or knowledge base support.`
+- [X] **Language Understanding, Text Analytics, and QnA Maker** ✅: `This is correct because it supports chit-chat, knowledge base, multilingual models, and performs sentiment analysis.`

 <div align="center">
   <h3 style="color: #4CAF50;">Total Visitors</h3>